alabou/bcp-006-01/docs/NMOS With H.264.md

   - "6", "6.1", "6.2"

   Informative note: The Flow's `level` attribute is always required.
 It is the SDP transport file `profile-level-id` parameter that MAY be omited when matching the default value.

+  Informative note: The value of `profile-level-id` corresponds to the members profile_idc, level_idc and constraint_set?_flag of the AVC_video_descriptor of an MPEG2-TS transport stream.

 - [ ] The Flow resource MUST indicate the H.265 level, which defines a set of limits on the values that may be taken by the syntax elements of an H.265 bitstream.
 The Flow's `level` attribute map to the `level-id` and `tier-flag` parameters of the SDP transport file which is OPTIONAL according to RFC 7798 and REQUIRED by this specification unless the `level-id` and `tier-flag` parameters correspond to the default value, in which case they MAY be omited.
   The permitted `level` values are strings, defined as per ITU-T Rec.
 H.265 Annex A